aramsimonyan1/forage-jpmc-swe-task-1/README.md

     First, type in the terminal:
     $python server3.py

-    then, open a new terminal, and type:
+    then, open a new terminal and type:
     $python client3.py